The cost of owning our house after a year

 Mortgage interests

-When you own your house, you are replacing rent with mortgage interests.
+When you own your house, you are replacing rent with mortgage interest.
 We currently pay 305.10 CHF per month for our mortgage.
-This amount is only the interest of our debt.
+This amount is only the interest on our debt.
 Amortization is not an expense since it moves money from cash to real estate.
 Amortization is not lost and not changing our net worth.

 These interests are really low.
 We are pretty happy about our 5-year mortgage conditions.
 Once it is finished, we will likely switch to a SARON mortgage.
 At this point, our interest rate will likely increase.

 Over the years, this amount of interest will slightly go down since we do about half of the amortization directly.
-So each year, our debt goes down slightly, and we pay lower interests.
+So each year, our debt decreases slightly, and we pay lower interest.

 If you want to learn more, I have an entire article about mortgages in Switzerland.